Welcome to our new blog | This page is still under construction; check out our most recent posts!

 The "There There" book cover is on an orange backgound and there are feathers after each "there"

-This multigenerational tale tells the stories of different characters who are all traveling to the Big Oakland Powwow in California.
-With each chapter, the reader gets to know a new person and understand their unique relationship with their Native American heritage.
+Journey to the Big Oakland Powwow of California in this a multigenerational tale of Native American heritage told through the eyes of diverse characters.
+With each chapter, the reader gets to know a new person and the unique relationship they hold with their Native American heritage and community.

 Each character will capture the hearts of the reader and demonstrate just how much of a person’s journey lies below what we see on the surface.

-Key themes: Storytelling, family history, complexities of identity
+Key themes: Storytelling, family history, complexities of identity, resilience

 Where the Dead Sit Talking, by Brandon Hobson